dchen71/image_board/README.md

 ##Image Board
-A basic image board where the user can upload images, view the images, and setup tags
+An image board where users can sign up in order to post images, comment, and create tags.
+Includes features to be able to search by tag and to filter by tags.